rusi-ns/rusi-ns-web/wp-content/plugins/press-permit-core/readme.txt

 Initial production release

 == Changelog ==

+= 2.4 - 14 Nov 2017 =
+* Feature : Collapsible page selection tree on Edit Permissions screen, defaults visible depth toward a target of 50 visible pages (or as defined by PP_ITEM_MENU_DEFAULT_MAX_VISIBLE constant)
+* Feature : Edit Permissions screen: "Clear All" link on selection review list after selecting post / term exceptions
+* Change : Scheduled posts are not included in blogroll, even if logged user can edit them.
+For previous behavior, define constant PP_FUTURE_POSTS_BLOGROLL.
+* Perf : Eliminated excessive page queries on Edit Pages screen
+* Perf : Reduced html output and database queries on Edit Group Permissions / Edit User Permissions screen
+* Perf : Improved database query construction and api behavior when inserting propagating exceptions on a page tree (for previous method, define constant PP_DISABLE_OPTIMIZED_INSERTIONS)
+* Fixed : Do not auto-delete role metagroups even if stored roles are no longer active.
+Otherwise, omission of role registration by 3rd party code triggers unwanted metagroup regeneration, causing stored permissions to be disassociated from users.
+* Fixed : Users whose role metagroup was inappropriately deleted are automatically restored on login or when included in wp-admin Users listing
+* Fixed : Fatal error for undefined function if pp_get_group() is called without first calling pp_load_admin_api()
+* Fixed : Incorrect REST response under some conditions if PP Collaborative Editing (Pro) not activated
+* Fixed : Edit Post screen: stored post exceptions were not displayed in Exceptions metaboxes on some installations
+* Fixed : If a post has exceptions assigned directly to a user, all of its group-assigned "Only these" exceptions are cleared on post update
+* Fixed : If PP Exceptions metaboxes are re-ordered on the Edit Post screen, they become permanently hidden on the Edit Categories screen
+* Fixed : Multisite - Exceptions were not displayed in custom column on Terms screen
+* Fixed : Comment count in admin bar was not properly filtered for logged non-Administrators on the front end
+* Fixed : Comments total on admin bar was not filtered
+* Fixed : Pro - Eliminate unintended (and ineffective) BuddyPress group membership checkboxes on Edit User screen
+* Fixed : If constant PP_GROUP_RESTRICTIONS was defined and later removed, stored restrictions ("Not these" / "Blocked" exceptions) were still applied
+* Fixed : If constant PP_ALL_ANON_ROLES was defined and later removed, stored supplemental roles for {All} or {Anonymous} group were still applied
+* Fixed : Constant definitions PP_NO_POST_EXCEPTIONS, PP_NO_PAGE_EXCEPTIONS, etc. were not consistently applied
+* Fixed : Responsive styling on Permissions > Settings
+* Fixed : PHP Notice for non-static function act_sync_wproles
+* Fixed : Pro - PHP 7 compat: PP configuration upload
+* Change : Pro - Always include PHP error log in PP configuration uploads
+* Change : Support constant PP_ITEM_MENU_PER_PAGE to adjust paging behavior of post selection metabox on Edit Permissions screen
+* Change : Support constant PP_ITEM_MENU_HIERARCHICAL_PER_PAGE to adjust paging behavior of post selection metabox on Edit Permissions screen
+* Change : If any PP constants are defined, display them (and available related constants) on Permissions > Settings > Advanced
+* Doc : Updated dates in several files
+* Lang : Updated .pot file

 = 2.3.21 - 11 Aug 2017 =
 * Fixed : PHP Notice on some installations (trying to get property of non-object in groups-retrieval_pp.php)